 There was an old man who hid his gold at the foot of a tree in his garden.
 Every week he dug it up and gloated over his gains.
 A robber, who noticed this, dug up the gold and took off with it.
-When the old man realised his gold had been stolen, he raised such an outcry all the neighbours came around him, and he told them how he used to come and visit his gold. ?Did you ever use any of the gold?? asked one of them. ?No,? he said, ?I only came to look at it.? ?Then…
+When the old man realised his gold had been stolen, he raised such an outcry all the neighbours came around him, and he told them how he used to come and visit his gold.
+“Did you ever use any of the gold?” asked one of them.
+“No,” he said, “I only came to look at it.”
+“Then just…

 There was an old man who hid his gold at the foot of a tree in his garden.
 Every week he dug it up and gloated over his gains.
 A robber, who noticed this, dug up the gold and took off with it.
 When the old man realised his gold had been stolen, he raised such an outcry all the neighbours came around him, and he told them how he used to come and visit his gold.
 “Did you ever use any of the gold?” asked one of them.
 “No,” he said, “I only came to look at it.”
 “Then just look at the hole,” said a neighbor; “it will do you just as much good.”